varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 The code above conveys the general idea for adaptive Muon variants, though the variant used in Modded NanoGPT, *NorMuon* is a bit longer.
 It renormalizes the update matrix so that it has the same magnitude (via the Frobenius norm) after dividing by variance.
 This method yields a $\approx 2\%$ decrease in training time when combined with learning rate tuning.

 ## (2) Batch size scheduling
-One advantage of Muon over Adam is a higher *critical batch size* [^essentialai].
+One advantage of Muon over Adam is a higher.
 To explain what this means, we need to consider two factors:
 1) Token efficiency.
 Smaller batch sizes are more token-efficient.
 For a fixed token budget, once the batch size is above some threshold, increasing it further tends to hurt final model performance.
 Beyond this point, the gradient signal from a single batch is saturated, so larger batches just waste tokens.
 2) Token speed: Training at higher batch sizes is faster *per-token* than training with a lower batch size for many steps.
 This is because GPUs parallelize over the batch dimension, DDP is easy, and every step incurs overhead (optimizers, comms, etc).

 A *critical batch size* $B_{\text{critical}}$  balances both of these considerations: low enough to be token-efficient, but high enough to be speed-efficient.

 <img src="../images/Muon/cbs-revisited.png"  class="plot" style="width: 95%; height: auto; flex-shrink: 0;">